akanefeata/school_projects/README.md

 # school_projects
-These are my school projects.n/
+#These are my school projects.
 If you use them give me credit :)